mananmadani/SpendTrail/README.md

 - 📱 **Fully Responsive** - Optimized for mobile, tablet, and desktop
 - ⚡ **Offline Support** - Works without internet connection
 - 🎨 **Modern UI** - Clean, minimalist design with smooth animations

+## 👤 Multi-Profile System

+SpendTrail v3.9 introduces fully isolated profiles — each profile acts as a completely separate instance of the app:

+- **Up to 5 profiles** — Personal, Business, Travel, Family, and more
+- **Complete isolation** — transactions, categories, currency settings and analytics are all separate per profile
+- **Profile indicator** — active profile name always visible in the app header
+- **Easy switching** — switch profiles from More → Manage Profiles
+- **Safe migration** — existing users' data is automatically migrated to the default Personal profile on first launch, with zero data loss
+- **Profile-aware exports** — backup files and PDF reports include the profile name

 ## 🌍 Supported Currencies